Jinjiarui/Jinjiarui/README.md

 </h3>

 - 🔭 I am a Ph.D. candidate majoring in Computer Science at Shanghai Jiao Tong University starting from Sep.
 2019.
 - 🌱 I was a visiting scholar at AI Center of University College London from Aug.
-2022 to Aug.
+2022 to Jul.
 2023.
 - 💬 Happy to help you if I could.
 - 📫 Please reach me via jinjiarui97@gmail.com.
 - ⚡ I am a literature and photography lover :P. Always call for collaborations with models.